Advanced Practice Registered Nurse License Requirements in Hawaii

 Nurse practitioners and clinical nurse specialists also have sub-specialties.
 There are many subspecialties recognized by the Hawaii Board.

 Hawaii APRNs apply separately for their prescriptive authority.

-Current APRN students must complete accredited graduate degree programs and also pursue examination-based national certification.
+Current APRN students must complete accredited graduate degree programs (Nurse Practitioner programs in Hawaii) and also pursue examination-based national certification.